designnoevil/DylanReadCodingForDigitalMedia2025/DylanReadCodingForDigitalMedia2025-main/Ghosts/ReadMe.md

 _, mask = cv2.threshold(gray, 100, 255, cv2.THRESH_BINARY)
 ```

 Pixels that differ enough turn white; stable pixels remain black.
 Because this comparison depends entirely on brightness relative to the stored snapshot, objects can appear inconsistently white or black depending on the lighting at startup.
-This is part of the system’s behaviour: it reveals difference, not object identity.
+This is part of the system’s behaviour: it reveals difference.

 Dorothy expects three-channel images, so the mask is expanded: